Form 8.3 - LondonMetric Property PLC

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerKaum Impulse an Fronleichnam: SMI und DAX nahe Nulllinie -- Asiens Börsen schwächeln
+Börse aktuell - Live TickerVor US-Inflationsdaten: SMI-Handel vorübergehend pausiert -- technische Probleme an der SIX -- DAX nur wenig verändert -- Asiens Börsen zum Handelsschluss fester

-Der heimische Aktienmarkt zeigt sich im Donnerstagshandel wenig bewegt.
-Auch der DAX notiert nahe des Vortagesschlusskurses.
-Die Märkte in Fernost geben am Donnerstag nach.
+Der heimische Leitindex bewegt sich am Dienstag um die Nulllinie, und auch der deutsche Aktienmarkt zeigt sich nur wenig bewegt.
+Die Märkte in Fernost konnten am Dienstag Gewinne verbuchen.

 finanzen.net News